 Is no-fault divorce available in the UK?

 As of December 2019, the UK has a fault-based system of divorce in place.
 For a divorce to go ahead, couples need to assign some kind of blame for the breakdown of the marriage, unless they are happy to wait between 2-5 years for a no-fault divorce.
-No-fault divorce is not currently part of UK family law; however, this is set to change.
+No-fault divorce is not currently part of UK family law; however, this is set to become available in Autumn 2021.

 When will no fault divorce begin in the UK?

 The UK government has committed to the introduction of no-fault divorce in the UK, following years of campaigning from the legal community.
 As of December 2019, there is no fixed date for this legislation to be introduced.
 The Divorce, Dissolution and Separation Bill concluded its passage through the House of Commons in June 2020.
 It still needs to return to the House of Lords for any amendments before receiving Royal assent.